Reel (dance): Reel music

-All reels have the same structure, consisting largely of quaver (eighth note) movement with an accent on the first and third beats of the bar.
+All reels consist largely of quaver (eighth note) movement with an accent on the first and third beats of the bar.
 A reel is distinguished from a hornpipe in two ways.
-Firstly it is played with even beats, without an implied dotted rhythm.
+Firstly it is played with even beats, without swing or dotted rhythm.
 Secondly it is played twice as fast, implied by the 2/2 time signature.
 Like most dance music originating in the British Isles, reels are usually composed in binary form, meaning they have two parts (A and B); in most reels each part is repeated (AABB), but in others it is not (ABAB).
 Each part (A and B) typically has eight bars, which in turn are divisible into four-bar and two-bar phrases.
 (An exception is the "auld reel" of Shetland which tends to irregular structure and may have been influenced by the Norwegian halling.)
-The example of Jimmy Shand performing "Mairi's Wedding" follows the pattern ABABB, giving a pattern of 40 bars.
-The group of 32 bars (four times eight) is itself repeated three or four times before a second reel is introduced.
+A reel usually has 32 bars (with structure AABB), but there are other common structures such as 40 bar reels (often played for the introduction of the Eightsome Reel) and 64 bar reels (with structure AABBCCDD).

 Reels are popular in the folk music of South West England.
 They crossed the Atlantic ocean with Irish and British immigration and thus entered the musical tradition of Atlantic and French-speaking Canada including that of Quebecers and Acadians.
 Reels are featured in many pieces by Quebec singers and bands, such as La Bolduc, La Bottine Souriante and even the more modern néo-trad group Les Cowboys Fringants.